drupalcommerce/commerce-docs/v2/creating-a-coupon.rst

 Let's now imagine that we're running a new email campaign that sends customers a coupon that they can use to get 15% off each order over $100.
 Setting up a coupon based promotion is almost exactly the same as what we did above.

-We go through the same steps as creating a promotion, but with one exception.
-We now use the "Add New Coupon" button.
+We go through the **same steps as creating a promotion**, but with one exception.
+We now use the "Add New Coupon" button and add the following:

 - Enter a specific coupon code
 - Mark it as active
 - Set the number of times this coupon can be used

 .. image:: https://user-images.githubusercontent.com/11439056/28079378-c948fd5c-6685-11e7-8970-926dd69103ae.png